JeremiahDavid/glue/docs/internal-execution-scoping/confidence-and-provenance.md

 ### 2. Link confidence

-How trustworthy is a relationship (customer match, job–invoice link)?
+How trustworthy is a relationship (customer match, fulfillment–invoice link)?

 | Range | Tier | Action |
 |---|---|---|